Chapter 13 bankruptcy can discharge non support obligations associated with a divorce that are non-dischargeable in Chapter 7.

 4. Secure any future performance with a lien

 As a rule, bankruptcy doesn’t alter liens securing debts: liens survive the bankruptcy.
 And Supreme Court decisions insulate liens created in the division of martial property from being avoided in bankruptcy.
 So, if you can’t achieve an even division, grant the spouse to whom the equalizing payment is owed a lien on the assets awarded to the other.
+Recognize that the lien is only as good as the value available to secure it.

 5. Reserve support